You should be covered for fallen trees and branches if they’re the result of a peril covered in your policy.

 - You won’t be covered for falling trees and branches if the damage was caused by tree lopping or pruning, either by yourself or someone who was doing it with your approval.

-- You won’t be covered if the tree fell due to root rot or was a danger before the event that caused it to fall.
+- You won’t be covered if a tree falls due to root rot or was a danger before the event that caused it to fall.

 - You likely won’t be covered if the tree fell from earth movement — earthquake, landslide, sinkhole and the like.